TbExplain: A Text-based Explanation Method for Scene Classification Models with the Statistical Prediction Correction: Proposed method

 Statistical Prediction Correction (SPC) is a logic-based decision maker conditioned on a confidence threshold, the softmax probability of the output class, to determine if the revision of the scene classification prediction is required and its procedure should be executed.
 SPC statistically learns $N_c$ (number of classes) weights for each object in the training phase by incrementally calculating the probability of the object occurring in each class:

-Where $W_{ic}$ is denoted as the corresponding weight of an object \emph{i} for class \emph{c}, $d_{ic}$ as the number of times the object \emph{i} has occurred in scenes belonging to class \emph{c}, and $D_i$ as the quantification of the object \emph{i} occurring in every scene from the dataset.
-It is important to note that these weight assessments are intended for the objects validated by the Object Validation module.
+Where $W_{ic}$ is denoted as the corresponding weight of an object \emph{i} for class \emph{c}, $d_{ic}$ as the number of times the object \emph{i} has occurred in scenes belonging to class \emph{c}, and $D_i$ as the quantification of the object \emph{i} that occurs in all scenes of the data set.
+It is important to note that these weight assessments are intended for objects validated by the Object Validation module.
 In the test phase, if the scene classification model's prediction can't be regarded as reliable, the prediction is entrusted to the SPC, which leverages the estimated weights to decide the category of the input via calculating a weighted score for each of the classes in the following manner: